Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

 The following is a natural extension and refinement of the Hardy-Littlewood property in the spirit of Wittenberg's question. \begin{question} Assume that $X$ is a Hardy-Littlewood variety with density $\delta_{X}$.
 Are all open subsets $U\subset X$ also Hardy-Littlewood (with respect to the gauge form $\omega_X|_U$) with density $\delta_{X}|_U$, whenever $\codim_{X}(X\setminus U)\geqslant 2$? \end{question} \begin{definition} We say that $X$ satisfies \emph{arithmetic purity of the Hardy-Littlewood property} with density $\delta_{X}$, abbreviated as \APHL\ with density $\delta_{X}$, if $X$ is a Hardy-Littlewood variety with density $\delta_{X}$ and Question \ref{q:countingpurity} has a positive answer for $X$.

-Similarly, we say that $X$ satisfies \emph{arithmetic purity of the strongly Hardy-Littlewood property}, abbreviated as \APSHL, if $X$ satisfies \APHL\ with density $\delta_{X}\equiv 1$. \end{definition} It is proved by Borovoi-Rudnick \cite[Proposition 2.5]{Borovoi-Rudnick} (resp. \cite[Proposition 2.4]{Borovoi-Rudnick}) that being relatively (resp. strongly) Hardy-Littlewood implies a weaker version of (resp. the usual) strong approximation for $X$ and the integral Hasse principle for any integral model of $X$.
-In particular, the condition $\codim_{X}(X\setminus U)\geqslant 2$ is necessary for $U$ to be Hardy-Littlewood.
-Moreover, we shall prove that (cf. Proposition \ref{prop:restrictionTamagawa} in $\S$\ref{se:normalisedTamagawameasure}) this condition guarantees that the restriction of the Tamagawa measure $\m^X$ on $U$ is well-defined.
+Similarly, we say that $X$ satisfies \emph{arithmetic purity of the strongly Hardy-Littlewood property}, abbreviated as \APSHL, if $X$ satisfies \APHL\ with density $\delta_{X}\equiv 1$. \end{definition} It is proved by Borovoi-Rudnick \cite[Proposition 2.5]{Borovoi-Rudnick} (resp. \cite[Proposition 2.4]{Borovoi-Rudnick}) that being relatively (resp. strongly) Hardy-Littlewood implies a weaker version of (resp. the usual) strong approximation for $X$.
+In particular, the condition \eqref{eq:condcodim} is necessary for $U$ to be Hardy-Littlewood.
+Moreover, we shall prove that (cf. Proposition \ref{prop:restrictionTamagawa} in $\S$\ref{se:normalisedTamagawameasure}) this condition guarantees that the restriction of the Tamagawa measure $\m^X$ on $U(\RA)$ is well-defined.
 To get an instructive idea, let us take $\CX$ an integral model of $X$ over $\BZ$, and let $\CZ$ be the Zariski closure of $Z:=X\setminus U$ in $\CX$ and let $\CU:=\CX\setminus\CZ$ be the integral model of $U$.
 For simplicity we assume that $\CU(\widehat{\BZ}):=\prod_{p<\infty} \CU(\BZ_p)\neq\varnothing$.
+In particular $\CU(\BF_p)\neq\varnothing$ for all $p$.
 Write We may interpret the quantity $\tau_p(\CU,\CX)$ as the probability that an integral point of $\CX$ specializes to a point in $\CU$ modulo $p$.
-By the Lang-Weil estimate (cf. \eqref{eq:Lang-WeilFp} \eqref{eq:Lang-WeilFpsmooth} \emph{infra}) to both $\CX$ and $\CZ$, we get
+Applying the Lang-Weil estimate (cf. \eqref{eq:Lang-WeilFp} \eqref{eq:Lang-WeilFpsmooth} \emph{infra}) to both $\CX$ and $\CZ$, we get